Samalkha: Demographics

 According to the 2011 India census, Samalkha had a population of 39,710.
 Males are 21,379 and females are 18,331.
 Samalkha has an average literacy rate of 78%, higher than the national average of 61.5%: male literacy is 78%, and female literacy is 69%.
 In Samalkha, 20% of the population is under 6 years of age.

-Samalkha town is inhabited by outsiders mainly vaishyas, Punjabis and local jats.
+Samalkha town is inhabited by outsiders mainly vaishyas, Punjabis and Jats.

 Market

 Samalkha takes the position of ward no. 5 in Panipat.
 It is in possession of large grain, jaggery and wood markets, one of the largest markets is located in the state of Haryana.
 The market stretches for 1 km from the old bus stand/GT road to the railway station and features prominent companies in the polymer and bath fitting industries.
 It also receives a high influx of customers from neighboring districts like Baghpat or Uttar Pradesh.